 “Drivers should eyeball the lower areas of their vehicles, where salt spray is most intense, whenever they do pre-trip and post-trip inspections,” Berg wrote.
 “Mechanics should check the areas around the parts they’re working on, and perform careful periodic inspections according to company policy.
 The required annual inspection is one obvious time, but corrosion inspection should be done more often for vehicles that operate in cold climes where road salts are commonly used.”

 Berg added this advice from the Technology and Maintenance Council (TMC) of the American Trucking Associations: “[The] ideal time to find corrosion damage is during the preventive maintenance inspection, when a technician uses a checklist to go over the vehicle.”

 Corrosion isn’t always a brown ‘rust color’ that appears on steel, Berg explained.
 It can appear to be similar in color to non-ferrous metal that oxidation has formed on, or even somewhat darker.
 The other form that corrosion may take is a bulging or swelling marring the uniform appearance of the metal.

-Most critical of all, corrosion can weaken metals and metal-based components, causing the parts to come loose from where they're attached, and the vehicle to generally begin coming apart.
-That's where corrosion can take a costly – and even deadly – toll on vehicles.
+Most critical of all, corrosion can weaken metals and metal-based components, causing the parts to come loose from where they’re attached, and the vehicle to generally begin coming apart.
+That’s why all parts, even additional parts like the Power Landing Gear, should be checked and regularly maintained.
+If it is not, then that’s where corrosion can take a costly – and even deadly – toll on vehicles.